daveho/freepoll/guide.md

 section,1
 year,2022
 active,true
+frequency,AA
 ```

 Edit these values as appropriate for each course.
 Note that `term_num` is used
 for sorting your courses chronologically.
 Terms that are later in the calendar
 year should have higher values that earlier terms.

-**Issue**: the `courseinfo.csv` needs to be able to specify the
-base station frequency code.
-Currently FreePoll is hard-coded to use `AA`.
+Note that the base station frequency will default to AA if you do not explicitly
+specify the frequency.
+If you specify a non-default frequency, FreePoll will
+use that frequency for all polls when you select the course in the UI.

 ### Symlinks are OK!